 At the top right of the payments page tap the Share payment form button.

-The payment form can be added on your website or sent in an email so that people's payments are recorded directly in UCare.
+The payment form can be added on your website, church app or sent in an email so that people's payments are recorded directly in UCare.
 Giving statements or followup email can then be sent at the end of the finical year.

 Note: As the payment form will be collecting credit card information it is recommended that the page that payment form is displayed on use HTTPS.
 While UCare always uses HTTPS people paying will not see this if the form is embeded on your website.
 Securing the page on your website that the payment form is displayed on will give the user more confidence to enter their credit card.